Old Ordnance Survey Maps of Shropshire

 • Sheet 43.14b Ironbridge 1901 - published 1991; intro by Barrie Trinder.
 ISBN.978-0-85054-442-8

-We have published two versions of this map, showing how the area changed across the years.
+We have published three versions of this map, showing how the area changed across the years.
 The 1882 version is fully coloured, taken from the beautiful 1st Edition handcoloured map.
 The maps cover the historic centre of Ironbridge, including the Iron Bridge itself, part of the Coalbrookdale Iron Works, and the Severn Valley Railway.

 • Follow this link for a complete list of our Shropshire or Telford maps.
+For other information and prices, and other areas, go to The Index Page.

 • Maps in the Godfrey Edition are taken from the 25 inch to the mile map and reduced to about 15 inches to the mile.
 For a full list of maps for England, return to the England page.

-The Godfrey Edition / sales@alangodfreymaps.co.uk / 30 January 2018
+The Godfrey Edition / sales@alangodfreymaps.co.uk / 13 June 2024